 of the student.

 Students who successfully complete this phlebotomy program are eligible for employment at independent labs, hospitals, clinics,

 various other medical facilities.
-This program is not a guarantee of an internship or employment but our graduates are very
+This program is not a guarantee of employment but our graduates are very successful in finding

 Health, Character and Technical Standards